jonmagic/yara-ffi/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jonmagic/yara-ffi.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/jonmagic/yara-ffi/blob/main/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](CODE_OF_CONDUCT.md).

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](LICENSE.txt).

-## Code of Conduct

-Everyone interacting in the yara-ffi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/jonmagic/yara-ffi/blob/main/CODE_OF_CONDUCT.md).